oashtari/TIL/Rust/week_of_3_20_23.md

 Persian new year.

 # March 22, 2023

+Stuck on a new bug.
+Satrted [Comprehensive Rust](https://google.github.io/comprehensive-rust/) until I'm able to get some help with the bug.

 # March 23, 2023

+A few more lessons in Comprehensive Rust.

 # March 24, 2023

+Got my very experienved dev friend to try and solve the bug...he couldn't, contemplating what to do next about this project.
+My friend, ChatGPT, and a ton of internet searches have lead nowhere, and the book does not have any guidance on what to do when stuck on something like this.

 # March 25, 2023
 # March 26, 2023